skyout/sass-styleguide/README.md

   margin-bottom: 20px
 ```

 ### Sorting Properties

-All properties should be ordered alphabetically to enable easy lookup.
+All properties should be on their own line.
+Properties should be ordered alphabetically to enable easy lookup.
 Any includes should go at the top of the propertly list, directly below the selector.
 Multiple includes should also be ordered alphabetically.

 **Good**
 ```